oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 **Suggested Milestones:**

-*   Milestone 1: Fix half of the issues available.
+-   Milestone 1: Fix half of the issues available.
-*   Milestone 2: Fix remaining half of the issues.
+-   Milestone 2: Fix remaining half of the issues.

 # Other useful information

 ## Dates and Deadlines

 Noteworthy dates for 2021 ([Full Timeline](https://developers.google.com/open-source/gsoc/timeline)):

-* **Jan 15 - Feb 19**: Mentoring organizations apply
+-   **Jan 15 - Feb 19**: Mentoring organizations apply
-* **Mar 9**: Mentoring organizations are announced
+-   **Mar 9**: Mentoring organizations are announced
-* **Mar 29 - Apr 13**: Student application period
+-   **Mar 29 - Apr 13**: Student application period
-* **May 17**: Accepted students are announced
+-   **May 17**: Accepted students are announced
-* **May 17 - Jun 7**: Community bonding period
+-   **May 17 - Jun 7**: Community bonding period
-* **Jun 7 - Aug 23**: Students enjoy the summer by contributing code to their projects
+-   **Jun 7 - Aug 23**: Students enjoy the summer by contributing code to their projects
-* **Aug 31**: GSoC officially ends
+-   **Aug 31**: GSoC officially ends

 ## List of Mentors

-* Sandeep Dubey
+-   Sandeep Dubey
-* Srijan Reddy
+-   Srijan Reddy
-* Kevin Thomas
+-   Kevin Thomas
-* Akshay Anand
+-   Akshay Anand
-* Vojta Jelínek
+-   Vojta Jelínek
-* Sean Lip
+-   Sean Lip
-* Rohit Katlaa
+-   Rohit Katlaa
-* Vinita Murthi
+-   Vinita Murthi
-* Rajat Talesra
+-   Rajat Talesra
-* Ben Henning
+-   Ben Henning
-* Akshay Nandwana
+-   Akshay Nandwana
-* Pulkit Aggarwal
+-   Pulkit Aggarwal
-* Sarthak Agarwal
+-   Sarthak Agarwal
-* Prayush Dawda
+-   Prayush Dawda
-* Sajal Asati
+-   Sajal Asati
-* Anshul Hudda
+-   Anshul Hudda
-* James James
+-   James James
-* Nithesh Hariharan
+-   Nithesh Hariharan
-* Sagang Wee
+-   Sagang Wee

 ## Communication

 **Chat**

-Oppia doesn't have an official IRC channel, but we do have a real-time chat channel on [Gitter]( https://gitter.im/oppia/oppia-chat)!
+Oppia doesn't have an official IRC channel, but we do have a real-time chat channel on [Gitter](https://gitter.im/oppia/oppia-chat)!
 You can log in using your GitHub account (Gitter will ask to be associated with your GitHub account for authentication) and you will then be able to talk in it.
 Please feel free to use Gitter if you just want to say hi to the community or if you have any questions related to getting started.
 For project-specific questions, please direct your queries to the [GSoC discussion mailing list](mailto:oppia-gsoc-discuss@googlegroups.com).

 **Email**

 In order to receive updates about GSoC at Oppia please subscribe to [Oppia GSoC Announce](https://groups.google.com/g/oppia-gsoc-announce).

-If you have questions pertaining to "how-to-get-started", please ask them on [Gitter]( https://gitter.im/oppia/oppia-chat), or the oppia-dev@ mailing list.
+If you have questions pertaining to "how-to-get-started", please ask them on [Gitter](https://gitter.im/oppia/oppia-chat), or the oppia-dev@ mailing list.
 Please be specific when asking questions; this makes it easier for us to help you.
 Also, please make sure to read our ["getting started" wiki page](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up) before sending an email, since the answer to your question might already be contained there!

 To discuss your project ideas, or share your proposal for feedback from the community, please email the [GSoC discussion mailing list](mailto:oppia-gsoc-discuss@googlegroups.com).
 You can also use this list for specific questions about GSoC.

-***
+---